Indigenous Health Incentive (IHI) patient registration and withdrawal for Practice Incentives Program (PIP) 012-10070040

 The Patient Assessment Details screen provides information about Tier 1 and Tier 2 outcome payments for individual patients including:

 Patients can be registered at multiple practices.
-The Tier 1 outcome payment will be paid to practices that bill the relevant MBS items as outlined in the guidelines.
+The Tier 1 and Tier 2 outcome payments are paid to all approved practices that provide eligible MBS items as outlined in the guidelines.
+The Tier 2 outcome payment is paid to all practices providing the minimum number of MBS items to a registered patient.

 Practices need to register IHI patients under their practice if they want to see their registration details including: